Indicator Report - Cost as a Barrier to Health Care

-Access to health care is still a problem for many Utahns.
+Why Is This Important?Access to health care is still a problem for many Utahns.
 Individuals who cannot obtain needed health care tend to have higher rates of death and disability from chronic disease.
 Cost is the most commonly reported barrier to getting needed health care.

 Data SourcesUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health.

-DefinitionPercentage of adults aged 18 years and older who reported they were unable to receive needed health care in the past year
+DefinitionPercentage of adults aged 18 years and older who reported they were unable to receive needed health care in the past year due to cost.

 How We Calculated the Rates

 Page Content Updated On 05/12/2014, Published on 08/13/2014